The Museum Is Now Open!

 Welcome—and thank you for visiting your Milwaukee Art Museum, even if only virtually!
-We look forward to seeing you in person and are actively preparing for that day.
+We look forward to seeing you in person and have implemented a number of safety measures to support a safe environment for all our visitors.

 COVID-19 has changed our world, and you can expect a gradual, phased reopening of the Museum.
-This page outlines many of the new protocols we are implementing—and is where you can continue to find updates about visiting the Museum’s campus.
+This page outlines many of the new protocols—and is where you can continue to find updates about the Museum as the pandemic evolves.
 The health and safety of our visitors and staff remains our top priority.

 We are eager to invite everyone back inside to revisit (and rediscover!) their favorite works of art, and I am honored to share that for the first month the Museum is open, admission will be free—thanks to the incredibly generous support of The Krei Family in Memory of Melinda.